mvysny/karibu-dsl/karibu-dsl/README.md

 ### VerticalLayout / HorizontalLayout

+The layouting
-Vaadin 8 layouting used to depend extensively on the usage of `VerticalLayout` and `HorizontalLayout`.
-However, the layouting in Vaadin 10 has been changed radically and it now employs the so-called *flex layout*.
-Vaadin 10 still does provide `VerticalLayout` and `HorizontalLayout` classes which loosely resembles their Vaadin 8 counterparts, however they use flex layout under the hood and hence there are very important differences.
+in Vaadin 14 employs the so-called *flex layout*.
+Vaadin 14 still does provide `VerticalLayout` and `HorizontalLayout` classes which loosely resembles their Vaadin 8 counterparts, however they use flex layout under the hood and hence there are very important differences.